danielabar/meblog/src/markdown/when-a-site-blocks-text-selection.md

 The `<style>` tag fixes selection. `user-select: none` is a CSS rendering rule the browser applies directly, which has the effect of not allowing text to be selected.
 So this snippet undoes that with a competing CSS rule using `!important`.

 `addEventListener`'s third arg is `useCapture`, defaulting to `false` (bubble phase).
-Setting it to `true` here, registers [capture-phase](https://developer.mozilla.org/en-US/docs/Web/API/Event/eventPhase) listeners on `window` instead, which is the outermost point in the DOM tree an event passes through.
+Setting it to `true` here registers [capture-phase](https://developer.mozilla.org/en-US/docs/Web/API/Event/eventPhase) listeners on `window` instead, which is the outermost point in the DOM tree an event passes through.
 Since capture runs top-down (`window` → `document` → `body` → target), calling `stopPropagation()` there stops the event before it ever reaches the plugin's bubble phase listeners on `document` and `body`.

 The `on*` assignments at the end are just a fallback, in case anything was wired up as an inline handler instead of via `addEventListener`.

-After pasting that into the browser devtools console, copy, right-click, and select-all all work again as per normal expected browser behaviour.
+After pasting that into the browser devtools console, copy, right-click, and select-all all worked again as per normal expected browser behaviour.

 <aside class="markdown-aside">
 Blocking copy-paste on a post that exists to hand readers a code snippet seems like an odd choice.
 If someone wants it badly enough they can screenshot it, or just <code>curl</code> the raw HTML and hand it to their AI assistant to reconstruct the skill.
 All it really does is make a basic, expected browser behaviour stop working, enough to make a reader's heart skip a beat wondering if something's broken or they've been hacked.